-Abraham Lincoln – President Lincoln’s first visit was when his train to the Inauguration in Washington passed through Harrisburg where he stopped at the Jones House hotel and addressed a large crowd.
+Abraham Lincoln – President Lincoln’s first visit was in 1861 when his train to the Inauguration in Washington passed through Harrisburg where he stopped at the Jones House hotel and addressed a large crowd.
 Unfortunately, the next time President Lincoln came to Middletown, he was not alive.
-His funeral procession train ended up traveling through Middletown as it made its way to Illinois.
+In 1865 his funeral procession train ended up traveling through Middletown as it made its way to Illinois.
 The funeral trail was a 1,654-mile journey that stopped at 180 cities and 7 states; his body was escorted by nearly 300 people.

 William McKinley – President McKinley visited Middletown to inspect Camp George G. Meade, which was a war camp established here on August 24th, 1898, during the Spanish-American War.
 McKinley visited the establishment on August 27th, 1898, just four days after its creation.
 The camp he came to visit lost its purpose after the war ended and was abandoned.
 The Middletown Area High School now stands where the camp once was; there is a memorial sign posted in front of the high school to honor the once active camp.
 After he was assassinated in September of 1901, McKinley’s funeral train stopped in Middletown.